joythakkar/-experiment-3-Operators-in-C-plus-plus/README.md

+AIM:
+In this experiment, we successfully implemented a simple "Hello World" program in C++.

+SOFTWARE USED :
+VS Code

 Theory:

 Operators in C++ are special symbols or keywords used to perform operations on variables and values.
 They form the foundation of expressions and enable computation, comparison, logical decision-making, and more.

 C++ supports a wide variety of operators, categorized as: